PopConGen/SINS/README.md

 We include a toy example that you can use to try SINS.

 In the command line, move to the folder where SINS is located.
-If you downloaded our release (sins.zip) to your "Downloads" folder, then after you unzip it, the folder where SINS is located is called "SINS" and it will be under "~/Downloads/SINS".
+If you downloaded our release (_sins.zip_) to your "_Downloads_" folder, then after you unzip it, the folder where SINS is located is called "sins" and it will be under "_~/Downloads/sins_".

 In the command line type or paste the following command:
 ``` bash